Image by bertrand71

 The Seven Whispers: A Spiritual Practice for Times Like These

-Self-exploration pioneer Christina Baldwin leads readers of all spiritual persuasions to listen intentionally to the voice within their soul: the voice of spirit.
+In this eloquent work, self-exploration pioneer Christina Baldwin leads readers of all spiritual persuasions to listen intentionally to the voice within their soul: the voice of spirit.
 She does this by sharing seven meditative phrases — the wisdom gained from listening to her own inner spirit.
-After years of bringing spirituality to others through circle meetings, seminars, and journal writing, Christina offers her insight to a wider audience with this compelling and accessible book.

 More books by Christina Baldwin.